Mark0161/EventBusCalculator/README.md

 * Regexp is Part of Delphi.

 #### Please note
-developed as a Win32/64 using FMX.
+Developed as a Win32/64 using FMX.
 This is a sample project used to showcase without clutter.
 Main idea is to bring together a number of good technologies.
-I believe that the simplest and most effective way was thru' a calculator program.
+I believe that the simplest and most effective way to do this was by a calculator program.
 Can be used as a starting point to create a more robust working version.